 Find a quiet place and reflect on these questions.

-If these were your last days where would you want to expend your energy?
-On your spouse, children, religion, health, philanthropy or something else entirely?
+If these were your last days, where would you want to spend your energy?
+On your spouse, children, religion, health, philanthropy, or something else entirely?
 Are you spending your time on those things now?
 If not, why not?

 Okay, let’s pause here.
-You are probably thinking I can’t spend all that time and energy on the things I love.
+You probably think I can’t spend all that time and energy on the things I love.
 I have to go to work.
 I have a job.
-Remember all of those bills I have to pay?
+Remember those bills I have to pay?

-Money impacts our day-to-day transactions, our jobs, our focus, quite frankly our lives, but we don’t need material possessions or even a lifetime of exciting experiences.
-At the root of it all most of us yearn for quality relationships, time with our loved ones and passionate projects to pursue.
+Money impacts our day-to-day transactions, our jobs, and our focus.
+That doesn’t mean we need material possessions or even a lifetime of exciting experiences.
+Most of us yearn for quality relationships, time with our loved ones, and passionate projects to pursue.

 That may be true, but we still need to earn money to keep the lights turned on and ensure the garbage gets taken away.